akka/akka/akka-docs/rst/project/migration-guide-2.3.x-2.4.x.rst

 ClusterSharding construction
 ============================

-Role is defined as parameter to the ``start`` method of the ``ClusterSharding`` extension instead of in configuration, so that it can be defined per entry type.
+Several parameters of the ``start`` method of the ``ClusterSharding`` extension are now defined in a settings object ``ClusterShardingSettings``.
+It can be created from system configuration properties and also amended with API.
+These settings can be defined differently per entry type if needed.

 Starting the ``ShardRegion`` in proxy mode is now done with the ``startProxy`` method of the ``ClusterSharding`` extension instead of the optional ``entryProps`` parameter.